1OTH3R/code-prettifier-extension/README.md

 I don't mind you utilizing this, just give appropriate credit and refrain from turning it into malicious software.
 Have fun!

-If you encounter any issues, comment them ig
+If you encounter any issues or have any requests, place them in the `Issues` tab!

 ---